jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 Data merging
 ------------

-This tool is used to merge to segments of data covering overlapping q, two-theta, or d ranges.
+This tool is used to merge to segments of data covering overlapping q, two-theta (tth), or d ranges.
 The tool can handle SAXS as well as WAXS data.
 This is common situation for 9ID USAXS/SAXS/WAXS instrument, which collects data with three different geometries sequentially.
 Each data set for the same sample is reduced individually and then user has three individual segments of data, which can be combined together to create one new data set covering all of the q range.

-It should be pointed out, that this is generally **BAD IDEA** .
-Data from segments collected at different distances or using different detectors will invariably have different resolutions, uncertainties, etc. Better data analysis software should allow to analyze data consisting of multiple independent segments, where the differences in resolution and uncertainties calculations can be handled better. **You have been warned.
+It should be pointed out, that this is generally **BAD IDEA**.
+Data from segments collected at different distances or using different detectors will invariably have different resolutions, uncertainties, etc. Better data analysis software (e.g., Irena Modeling package or GSAS-II) should allow to analyze data consisting of multiple independent segments, where the differences in resolution and uncertainties calculations can be handled better. **You have been warned.
 Proceed at your own peril.**

 This tool can help to merge two data sets at time.
-It is designed to efficiently scale second data set, subtract background from the first data set, and optionally q-shift any ONE of the two data sets - and merge the data together as easily and as efficiently as possible.
+It is designed to efficiently scale second data set, subtract background from the first data set, and optionally q/d/tth-shift any *ONE* of the two data sets - and merge the data together as easily and as efficiently as possible.
 It can do it manually by selecting each data set individually or sequentially, by selecting sets of data sets and processing all at once.
 It can also fit Data 1 set of data with function dependence (power law, power law with background or Porod with background) and use the fit results to create smooth version fo the data.
 This significantly improves fit between the two segments when Data 1 high-q area is very noisy.

 Please note, that the function of this tool is pretty limited.
 More functionality is available in the Data manipulation I and Data manipulation II.
 I do not plan to add other “missions” to this tool, use the other tools for anything, which is more advanced.